vitorpereiraa/meeting-scheduler/README.md

 ```

 This method takes two `Availability` objects and a `Duration`.
 It returns the intersection of the two availabilities if they intersect and the intersection is long enough to accommodate the given duration.

+This method could be associated with the "equals" relation, as it involves finding the intersection of two intervals, which would be the same as the original intervals if they are equal.

 #### intersectAvailabilityWithList